nikku4211/Molasses/README.md

 ## Licence
 This code is under the Boost Software Licence 1.0, a permissive licence.

-Music is copyrighted by Nikku4211.
-Test image contains a photo of and taken by LGR.
+Music is copyrighted by Rivers Cuomo.